andrewdavidbell/macos-infra/README.md

 # Ansible macOS provisioning
 Ansible automation to configure my macOS-based machines for software development and personal use.

+## How to install
+Change directory to the location where you want the Ansible automation to be installed.
+Then issue the following command: sh -c "$(curl -fsSL https://raw.githubusercontent.com/andrewdavidbell/macos-infra/master/install)"

 ## Applications to be configured
 ### macOS Apps
 * 1Password